Gitphin/capy-ai/README.md

 ## MUCH LATER FEATURES:

-1. Create backend to store previous sessions
+1. Create backend to store previous sessions (or do from localStorage)

-2. Ability to load previous chat sessions
+2. Ability to load previous chat sessions / background colors

 3. Create template to display full chat histories